endlo/country-select/README.md

 # country-select

-A simple project template using [Melange](https://github.com/melange-re/melange) with [opam](https://opam.ocaml.org/).
+A simple project to select countries from a dropdown using [Melange](https://github.com/melange-re/melange) with [opam](https://opam.ocaml.org/).

-If you are looking for a template with esy, check [melange-esy-template](https://github.com/melange-re/melange-esy-template).

 ## Quick Start